Vikram Vedha: Theatrical

 Vikram Vedha was initially given an "A" certificate by the Central Board of Film Certification due to the amount of violence present.
 The producers, however, successfully approached the censor board again to get a "U/A" certificate so it would have more appeal to family audiences.

 The film was scheduled to release on 7 July 2017, but was postponed due to the strike by the Tamil Film Producers Council over the implementation of the Goods and Services Tax in India and the removal of the Local Body Tax imposed by the Government of Tamil Nadu on the council.
 After the state government reached an agreement with the Producer's Council to set up a committee to look into the issue, screening of films at theatres resumed on 6 July.
 Vikram Vedha, along with Hiphop Tamizha's Meesaya Murukku, was subsequently released worldwide on 21 July 2017.
 R. Ravindran under his Trident Arts banner distributed the film in Tamil Nadu and released it to 350 screens across the state.
 ATMUS Entertainment handled distribution in the United States.

-Home media

-The film is available for streaming on ZEE5.